em00k/next-zxdb-downloader/zxdb-dl/readme.txt

 <img src="https://raw.githubusercontent.com/em00k/src-gifs/main/ZXDBNext.png">

 Next ZXDB-dl search v0.12 - em00k 06/04/21

 ------------------------------------------

-Big props to Remy for his .http, which was influenced by Nihirash's NextExplorer.
+Massive thanks to Remy Sharp for his brilliant .http (https://github.com/remy/next-http) which without any of this would not be possible along with his ZXDB API proxy

-Without Remy's work this would not be possible. https://github.com/remy/next-http
+D Xalior Rimron-Soutter for his awesome backend support, scripting and hosting with NextBestNetwork (https://www.nextbestnetwork.com/wos/)

-Thanks to D-Rimron Soutter for supplying backend magic and never ending support.
+Boriel for his ZX Basic Compiler which the browser was written in. (https://github.com/boriel/zxbasic)

 Note this is an EARLY beta, it my crash, it might fail to download etc etc. Best results have been with a FAST SD card (class10).
 As time goes on things will